rtdi/AppContainer/README.md

 ### Repository

-A file system based repository where new development artifacts can be managed and edited.
-The goal is to support all file types, e.g. hdbtable files to create tables from scratch, html files,...
-It is file system based to allow easy integration with git source code control.
+A file system resp. git based repository where new development artifacts can be managed and edited.
+The goal is to support all file types to create tables from scratch, html files,...

 <img src="https://github.com/rtdi/AppContainer/raw/master/docs/media/Screenshot 02 - Designtime Browser.png" width="50%">